Book cover

 "execute the treatment version"

 After a sufficient number of accesses, we should conclude the test and assess whether the treatment version has indeed increased the conversion rate.
-If so, we should release it to all users.
-Otherwise, we should continue using the control version.
+If the results are positive, we should implement the treatment version for all users.
+Otherwise, we should retain the control version.

 The number of customers tested with each version, or sample size, is a vital aspect of A/B Testing.
 While the detailed statistical procedures for computing the size of this sample are outside the scope of this book, there are various A/B test sample size calculators available online.
-It should be noted, however, that such tests require a significantly large sample, usually only accessible to popular platforms such as e-commerce sites, search engines, social networks, or news portals.
+It’s important to note that these tests typically require a large sample size, usually only achievable by popular platforms such as e-commerce sites, search engines, social networks, or news portals.

-As an example, suppose the customer conversion rate is 1% (for the control version), and we want to test if the treatment adds a minimum gain of 10% to this rate.
+To illustrate, consider a scenario where the customer conversion rate is 1% for the control version, and we aim to test if the treatment version provides a minimum gain of 10% to this rate.
 In this scenario, to have statistically relevant results with a 95% confidence level, the control and treatment groups must have at least 200,000 customers each.
 To explain further:

 The sample size required by an A/B test considerably decreases when we test for higher conversion rates.
-In the previous example, if the conversion rate is 10% and the intended improvement is 25%, the sample size drops to 1,800 customers for each group.
+For instance, if we modify our previous example such that the baseline conversion rate is 10% and we aim for a 25% improvement, the required sample size drops significantly to 1,800 customers for each group.
 These values were estimated using the A/B test calculator from Optimizely (link).

 Though Type I errors cannot be entirely avoided, their probability can be estimated.
 In A/B tests, this probability is called the significance level, represented by the Greek letter α (alpha).
 It defines the probability of committing a Type I error.

-For example, suppose we set α at 5%.
-That implies a 5% chance of rejecting H0 when it is actually true.
+For example, if we set α at 5%, it implies a 5% chance of rejecting H0 when it is actually true.
 In this book, rather than α, we use the parameter (1 - α), known as the confidence level, which represents the probability of correctly accepting H0 when it is true.
-We chose to focus on the confidence level because it is the most common input parameter in A/B test sample size calculators available online.
+We focus on the confidence level as it is the most common input parameter in A/B test sample size calculators available online.

 3.6.1 Frequently Asked Questions